rohitk285/ShareSpace/README.md

 ## Known issues
    - Sometimes, there is a bit of lag when rendering the chats.
    - Video call request is not being sent properly over web-sockets and webRTC is causing some issues.

+## Google Auth setup
+   - Go to the Google Developer Console.
+   - Create a new project or select an existing one.
+   - Navigate to Credentials.
+   - Click Create Credentials > OAuth 2.0 Client ID.
+   - Configure the OAuth consent screen and provide the required information.
+   - Under Application Type, choose Web application.
+   - Once created, you will see the Client ID and Client Secret.
+Copy and paste them in your .env file.

+## Service Account File setup
+   - Go to the Google Cloud Console.
+   - Select your project.
+   - Navigate to IAM & Admin > Service Accounts.
+   - Click Create Service Account, provide a name, and assign necessary roles (e.g., Owner, Editor, or custom roles).
+   - After creating, click Create Key and select JSON.
+This will download the SERVICE_ACCOUNT_FILE.json to your computer.
+   - Upload the file to your project and reference it in the .env file.